Great to have you folks here on the EIB network, Rush Limbaugh, meeting and surpassing all audience expectations on a daily basis.

 I don't even know.

-This what this hasn't been in the news.
+This hasn't been in the news.

-That's why honestly, that's why I didn't want to hear the clip.
+That's why, honestly, that's why I didn't want to hear the clip.

 You have much more important things to do than play this kind of inflammatory stuff.

-And honestly, I just think what he tried to do Oh, I get it.
+And honestly, I just think what you try to do.

 We're the last line of defense, but now, even though we're the last line of defense, you still can't commit to joining us.

-Now I, because I played it am being inflammatory.
+Now I, because I played it, am being inflammatory.

 This is old news.

-And it it's it's that old.
+And it's that old.

 What in the world is this about?

-What what caught Chris Matthews' interest?
+What caught Chris Matthews' interest?

-I think he's just trying to inflame John Q. Public, because John Q Public doesn't understand.
+I think he's just trying to inflame John Q. Public, because John Q. Public doesn't understand.

 Don't underestimate that.